 - North Yorkshire County Council

 - Helmsley Recreational Charity

 - Rossington Parish Council.

 These contracts have varied from transport research to mapping exercises to project evaluations.

-Ann is a member of the Trustee Board of the Wharfedale Foundation and is a member of the LEADER Local Action Group in Northern Lincolnshire.
+Ann is a trustee of the Doncaster Conversation Club and has just joined the Trustee Board of Humber & Wolds Rural Action.
 She is also a member of Apple of Your Isle, a local apple and pear juicing co-operative, encouraging people on the Isle of Axholme to turn their surplus fruit into juice.